Logarithmic motivic homotopy theory

 The \emph{$G$-stabilization of $\infC$} is defined to be where the limit is taken in $\infCat_\infty$, and we view the diagram $(\cdots \xrightarrow{U}\infC \xrightarrow{U}\infC)$ as a functor of $\infty$-categories $\N^\mathrm{op}\to \infCat_\infty$.

 Observe that by \cite[Corollary 3.3.3.2]{HTT}, an object of $\Stab_G(\infC)$ can be written as a sequence of objects $(X_i)_{i\in \mathbb{N}}$ of $\infC$, together with equivalences (the \emph{bonding maps}) $X_i \xrightarrow{\simeq} U X_{i+1}$ in $\cC$ for all integers $i\geq 0$.
 Such a sequence is called a \emph{$G$-spectrum} .
-Morphisms are given by maps of sequences with obvious compatibility conditions.

-Alternatively, one can proceed as follows.
-The inclusion $\RPr\to \infCat_\infty$ preserves small limits by \cite[Proposition 5.5.7.6]{HTT}, and the equivalence of $\infty$-categories
+Morphisms are given by maps of sequences with obvious compatibility conditions. \begin{rmk} The inclusion $\RPr\to \infCat_\infty$ preserves small limits by \cite[Proposition 5.5.7.6]{HTT}, and the equivalence of $\infty$-categories